cadauxe/S2Shores/README.md

 </div>

-Welcome to S2Shores, a Python package for estimating wave characteristics to derive bathymetries.
+Welcome to S2Shores, a Python package and framework to derive nearshore coastal bathymetries.

-S2Shores is a Python package designed to estimate wave characteristics for deriving bathymetries, initially tailored for optical spaceborne data but also compatible with other sensors like RADAR or LiDAR, given adequate spatiotemporal sampling.
-The package aims to detect bulk wave displacement over a time delay and estimate two of the five key variables (c, T, L, w, k) to solve for bathymetry using linear dispersion.
-It implements three methods: spatial DFT, spatial correlation, and temporal correlation.
+S2Shores is a Python package designed to estimate wave characteristics for deriving bathymetries, initially tailored for optical spaceborne data but also compatible with other sensors like RADAR or LiDAR.
+The general S2Shores' philosophy is to detect bulk wave displacement over a time delay and estimate two of the five key variables (c, T, L, w, k) to solve for bathymetry using wave dispersion relationships (currently only the linear dispersion for free surface waves is implemented).
+The S2Shores framework contains three methods: spatial DFT, spatial correlation, and temporal correlation.
 The spatial DFT method, designed for Sentinel 2 imagery, uses two images with a small time delay to find wave directions and characteristics through a Radon Transform and FFT.
 The spatial correlation method is similar but starts with a 2D image correlation.
 The temporal correlation method, robust to wave breaking conditions, uses random point sampling and pair-wise time-series correlation, applicable to various spatially distributed time-series data.

 - **Spatial DFT**: Uses two images/frames with a small time delay to find multiple wave directions and characteristics through a Radon Transform, FFT, and cross-spectral correlation.
 - **Spatial Correlation**: Similar to spatial DFT but starts with a 2D image correlation and applies a Radon Transform.